Also known as: Sawaru Made in Wario (JP), Manjyeora Made in Wario (KR), Momo Waliou Zhizao (CH)

 Where "???" is:

 After activating this Action Replay code, hold Select at the Nintendo logo to access the debug menu.
-Up and Down scrolls to the options, whilst Left and Right cycles through them.
+Up and Down scroll through the options, while Left and Right cycle through them.
 Hold any of the directional buttons to skip through them rapidly.
 Pressing Start will exit the debug menu.

 |This needs some investigation.|